Akshay-GitHub21/WaveCon-Telecom---Data-Analysis/README.md

 - Overall, the 5G launch has not yet increased revenue significantly, but it has stabilized user interest in high-data plans.

+Which KPI is underperforming after the 5G launch?

+## KPI – Key Performance Indicators

+- ARPU - Average Revenue Per User
+- TAU - Total Active Users
+- TUsU - Total unsubscribed Users
+- MA - Monthly Average
+- The launch of 5G has resulted in a slight decrease in total revenue.
+- Pre-5G revenue stood at ₹16.0bn, dropping to ₹15.9bn post-launch—a decrease of 0.50%.
+While some cities maintained stable performance, others showed a marginal revenue decline.
+- Notably, major city revenue figures like Mumbai and Delhi stayed robust, but overall monthly trends indicate no significant uplift

+## After the 5G launch, which plans are performing well in terms of revenue?
+Which plans are not performing well?

+- Well-performing Plans: The "Smart Recharge Pack (2GB/Day for 3 months, p1)" excelled, generating ₹4.2bn total revenue—₹2.4bn after 5G, compared to ₹1.8bn before.
+Other plans like p2 and p3 also show sustained or improved revenue month-over-month.

+- Underperforming Plans: Plans p10 to p13 have relatively low monthly revenue, with some cities reporting bottom-tier billings.

+## Is there any plan affected largely by the 5G launch?
+Should we continue or discontinue that plan?

+- The "Smart Recharge Pack (p1)" saw the largest positive impact, with post-5G revenue outpacing pre-5G collections.

+- Plans with persistently low revenue output- such as those at the bottom of the ranking (e.g., p13)- should be reviewed for discontinuation or major overhaul, focusing instead on the combos driving user engagement.

+## Is there any plan that is discontinued after the 5G launch?
+What is the reason for it?

+- The data suggests select lower-performing plans (likely p12, p13) have either been discontinued or deprioritized, as their post-5G monthly revenues are negligible or missing.

+- Reasons for discontinuation include insufficient user adoption, high churn, and lack of differentiation compared to popular combo packs.